ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/README.md

 Artifacts are produced after execution is finished and posted to the summary page.
 Two artifacts are expected:
 - `kontrol_prove_report.xml` -- This is a Kontrol Generated JUnit XML Report containing results and performance data.
-- `Kontrol Results Folder.zip` -- This contains artifacts produced by kontrol during execution.
+- `Kontrol Results Folder.zip` -- This contains artifacts produced by kontrol during execution that can be used for debugging.
 This is expected on pass or failure of a proof run.

 To Fetch the artifacts of the execution from KaaS, you can either manually navigate to the summary page using the 'Details' link.
 Or you can use the GitHub API to pull the artifacts.
 Method 1: GitHub's `gh` CLI tool